-H. Period of Availability of Federal Funds
+H. Period of Performance

 Where a funding period is specified, a recipient may charge to the grant only allowable costs resulting from obligations incurred during the funding period and any pre-award costs authorized by EPA.

 Funds are available within the grant year specified by EPA.
 This is typically from the beginning of the federal fiscal year (October 1) to the end of the third following year.
 Section 319 grants can last as long as seven years.